 - it's got a brick chimney — an itsy bitsy little chimney

-- complex of huge buildings straddling a (burbling!) stream, with terraced garden
+- complex of huge buildings straddling a (burbling!) stream, with large terraced garden

 - in a quiet little valley at the edge of town, and a natural park